 A large number of e-books, databases and collections contain tools which can be used for self-assessment purposes.

-The ANZCA Roles in Practice are taught throughout the ANZCA training program so that trainees develop medical expertise and gain competency in all the attributes required of a specialist anaesthetist.
+The ANZCA Roles in Practice are taught throughout our training programs so that trainees develop medical expertise and gain competency in all the attributes required of a specialist anaesthetist or specialist pain medicine physician.

 A number of guides have been created to support these activities: